manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Another type, which we already encountered in our JavaScript code, is `object`.

-Now, there isn't a type definition called `object` in TypeScript.
-Instead, TypeScript provides the syntax to define the *shape* of an object.
+Now, there is also a *type* named `object` in TypeScript, but there isn't a type *definition* called `object` in TypeScript.
+Instead, TypeScript provides the syntax to define the exact *shape* of an object.

-Thus, instead of defining something like `const greet = (person: object)`, we can define which attributes we expect the person object parameter to have, like this: `const greet = (person: { name: string, age: number })`.
+Thus, instead of defining something like `const greet = (person: object)` (which wouldn't really tell as anything about how a `person` object looks like), we can define which attributes we expect the "person" object parameter to have, like this: `const greet = (person: { name: string, age: number })`.

 In other words, we define an object's shape as the list of attribute names with a type definition for each attribute.
 The example above would allow to call `greet` like this: